coderofsalvation/gspreadsheet-bash/README.md

 gspreadsheet-bash
 =================

-google spreadsheet bash client which lets you combine your unix-fu with spreadsheets.
+portable google spreadsheet bash client which lets you combine your unix-fu with spreadsheets.
 Piping/replacing spreadsheet from the console for lazy developers :)

 # Usage